Current Legislation

 Our lobbyists and your legislative liaisons attend regularly scheduled meetings held by the licensing board to monitor ongoing areas of interest to CA audiologists.
 These meetings are announced on the SLPAHAD website along with corresponding agendas.
 You can find more information here: https://www.speechandhearing.ca.gov/board_activity/meetings/index.shtml

-For more detailed information and updates throughout the year, please watch your inbox for CAA Member Legislative Update e-blasts.
+For more detailed information and updates throughout the year, please watch your inbox for CAA Member Legislative Update emails.